Digital Transformation: Resource for Retailers this Year [Updated for 2023]

 Organizations that want to stay ahead in the industry need a vertically-transformed business model.
 They must develop new services and experiences for customers as well as upgrade their supply chains, or they will be left behind by the ever-changing landscape of this constantly evolving marketplace

-When it comes to the future of logistics, company officials are certainly aware that there will be many similarities in 2022.
+When it comes to the future of logistics, company officials are certainly aware that there will be many similarities this year.
 However, what stands out is how different leaders act on these issues depending upon their beliefs and actions related to digitization or incorporating environmental standards into decision-making processes.

 When the pandemic hit, it seemed that no one would want to quit a position without first finding something else.
 However, this assumption has proven incorrect as employees are actually quitting even in these circumstances!